vproxy-tools/panama-native-interface/README.md

 > \[1\]: For example, a very common _variable_: `errno` is defined using macro, actually you are calling a function.
 The macro is platform specific, but `errno` is cross platform.
 > \[2\]: For example, in Lua, a lot of `documented` APIs are defined using `macro`s.
 > \[3\]: For example, the `msquic` supports multiple platforms, each platform has some specific `typedef`s.
-> \[4\]: For example, the Lua 5.1-5.4 exposes their APIs in different ways, however if you are writing C you are likely to compile properly across all platforms (only a few deprecated functions need be modified).
+> \[4\]: For example, the Lua 5.1-5.4 exposes their APIs in different ways, however if you are writing C you are likely to compile properly across all platforms (only a few deprecated functions need to be modified).
 > BTW, `jextract` cannot handle some commonly used syntax for now (2023-09-24), e.g. `align or packed` attributes, `bit fields`, ...

 </details>